 An important factor for each system integration is the thermal design.
-The heatspreader acts as a thermal coupling device to the module and its aluminum plate is 3mm thick.
+The heatspreader acts as a thermal coupling device to the module.
+It is a 3mm thick aluminum plate.

 The heatspreader is thermally coupled to the CPU via a thermal gap filler and on some modules it may also be thermally coupled to other heat generating components with the use of additional thermal gap fillers.